daniele821/calculator/README.md

 - v1.0: working expression solver
 - v1.1: added a basic shell and added support for limitless dimension numbers
 - v1.2: added "^","!" operators, and checks rules to deny operators which can fail (ie "/","%","!","^")
+- v1.3: added infrastructre for options and added decimal result as an option